philippinespire/pire_ssl_data_processing/README.md

 ---

+### Identifying mitochondrial genome with Mitofinder

+One of the contigs in your assembled genome will probably be the mitochondrial genome (sequenced at high depth).
+Identifying this contig can be useful for confirming species identity.

+You can run Mitofinder on the best contam assembly to find and annotate the mitochondrial genome.
+Use the following script, substituting particulars for your species in the arguments:

+sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/run_mitofinder_ssl.sbatch [assembly dir] [species code] [SPAdes directory] [family]

+Check the outputs - the complete mitochondrial genome should have 15 genes and very high depth of coverage (you may have some pseudo-mitochondrial genes or genomes with fewer genes).
+For species identification, find the COX1 sequence and run a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) search.
+If there are no close matches it may be helpful to try [BOLD}(https://www.boldsystems.org/) or private sequence repositories.

+---

 ### C. PROBE DESIGN

 In this section you will identify contigs and regions within contigs to be used as candidate regions to develop the probes from.